stablekernel/aqueduct/source/docs/http/rest_controller.md

   }
 }

-class PersonController extends HTTPController {
+class PersonController extends RESTController {
   @Bind.post()
   Future<Response> createPerson(@Bind.body() Person p) {
     // p.name and p.email are read from body when body is